manishchauhan/c-cocos2dx-sprite-pool/README.md

 	auto coinPoolManager=new DinoPoolManager<Coin>(25,"store_coin.png");

-#add sprites to the stage outside to your view port
+#add sprites in most cases out of your view port

 	    for(const auto &coin:coinPoolManager->getPoolItems())
 	    {